arunav-bhattacharya/learning-kotlin/README.md

 - Base class in Kotlin is `Any`, similar to `Object` is Java.
 All classes are inherits from `Any`.
 - By default all classes are `final`.
-- In order to make a class non-final we need to make it `open`
+- In order to make a class non-final we need to make it `open`.
 - Similarly members are also by default final.
 In order to override in the child class, we need to make the method `open` in the parent class.

 ### Abstract Classes